amazon-connect/amazon-connect-chat-android/README.md

 The Amazon Connect Chat SDK for Android provides two methods to receive messages.

 1. Use [ChatSession.onTranscriptUpdated](#chatsessionontranscriptupdated)
   * This event will pass back the entire transcript every time the transcript is updated.
-This will return the transcript via a List of [TranscriptItem](#transcriptitem)
+This will return the transcript inside the [TranscriptData](#transcriptdata) object.

 2. Use [ChatSession.onMessageReceived](#chatsessiononmessagereceived)
   * This event will pass back each message that is received by the WebSocket.
 The event handler will be passed a single [TranscriptItem](#transcriptitem).